hoche/libjpiedm/README.md

 * New `detectFlights()` method for lightweight flight enumeration.
 * Added iterator API
 * parseedmlog output nearly mirrors EZTrends output, except for twins.
 More work to be done there.
-* More work on the Lat/Long calculations.
-Still not quite right, so don't use them.
+* Got the GPS lat/lng calculations working!

 July 2025
 * Figured out a number of the remaining parameters and documented them.